authapon/mcacheZero/README.md

 # mcacheZero
 Key/Value Store Caching System with LRU Algorithm.

-*This project is developed for personal used.
-You may use it by your own risk and purpose !!!*
+*This project is developed for personal use - You can use it at your own risk and purpose !!!*

 **Example Usage: Write Always Mode**